 SHOPPING FOR LOVED ONES - ARE THEY ENTITLED TO VAT EXEMPTION?

-Sending gorgeous gifts this Christmas or shopping on behalf of loved ones?
+Sending gorgeous gifts or shopping on behalf of loved ones?

 We love that so many of you purchase our adaptive clothing as beautiful gifts for family, friends and loved ones.
 We also like to shout about the fact we can offer VAT relief on the majority of them too.
 This is because they have been specifically designed to help make dressing easier.